srkuberski/gcvspl/README.md

 Stephan R. Kuberski, Department of Linguistics, University of Potsdam, November, 2019

-This is a version of Woltring's classic generalized, cross-validatory spline smoothing and differentiation code [1].
+This is a version of Woltring's classic generalized, cross-validatory (GCV) spline smoothing and differentiation code [1].
 The original Fortran 77 code [2] was converted to C using the f2c converter [3].
 The resulting C code `gcvspl.c` (as well as its Fortran 77 source `gcvspl.f`) is stored here, along with this package, for archiving purposes.
 Please adhere to their original copyright.

 To make the code accessible to a wider range of Matlab users the following two